graphql/graphql.github.io/site/graphql-js/Tutorial-PassingArguments.md

 }
 ```

 The exclamation point in `Int!` indicates that `numDice` can't be null, which means we can skip a bit of validation logic to make our server code simpler.
-We can let `numSides` be null and assume that by default a die has 6 sides.
+We can let `numSides` be null and assume that by default a dice has 6 sides.

 So far, our resolver functions took no arguments.
 When a resolver takes arguments, they are passed as one “args” object, as the first argument to the function.
 So rollDice could be implemented as: